The Bounty (1984 film): Casting

 Anthony Hopkins was one of two actors considered for the role of Captain Bligh by David Lean.
 The other was Oliver Reed.
 Hopkins was approached as early as 1978.

 In April 1980, when David Lean was still attached, Christopher Reeve was the favourite to play Fletcher Christian.
 Lean had enjoyed Superman and Katharine Hepburn had recommended Reeve to Lean.
 "It's not a remake", said Reeve.
 "The other versions were just remakes of the first movie.
 This is the true story based on the diaries of those actually on the Bounty and from the trial of the mutineers.
 It's the best screenplay I've ever read and it would be an honor and a privilege to accept the part of Christian."

 Reeve stayed on the project through the change in director.
 However he dropped out at the last minute and was replaced by Mel Gibson.
 Gibson was looking for a project after The Night of the Running Man at MGM was cancelled.
 "I liked the idea they were going to show Bligh and Christian as the young men they were", said Gibson.
 "I also liked the idea of playing a role that Errol Flynn first attempted."

-The role of Peter Heywood (who inspired the character 'Roger Byam' in the novel and earlier film versions) was originally intended to be played by Hugh Grant.

-Tevaite Vernette was spotted at Papeete Airport and offered the female lead.
+The role of Peter Heywood (who inspired the character Roger Byam in the Charles Nordhoff and James Norman Hall novel and earlier film versions) was originally intended to be played by Hugh Grant.
+Tevaite Vernette was spotted at Papeete Airport and offered the female lead Mauatua.
 She had to be persuaded and only agreed to play the lead once filming began.